What Is Executive Function?

 - Ask for written and oral instructions whenever possible.

 - Create checklists, and estimate how long each task will take.

-- Break long assignments into chunks, and assign time frames for completing each one.
+- Break long assignments into chunks, and assign times for completing each one.

 - Use calendars to keep track of long-term assignments, due dates, chores, and activities.